poulsp/docker-Alice-Linux-x86/README.md

 During installation, command must be `command: bash /start-scripts/start-alice-manual.sh`

 As you can see in the repository, there is also a companion mosquitto and nodered docker build.
 Using them with docker-Alice-Linux-x86 is a good idea.
-They then communicate on an internal network, while you also can reach them from the outside.
 **Remember always start mosquitto before anything else also before installing Alice.**

 Build "mosquitto" with `"bash build.sh"` then you get the right UID and GID in the container.